sentryco/Telemetric/README.md

 - The post body of the request must be smaller than 130kB
 - Each request can have a maximum of 25 events.
 100 (GA4 360)
 - Each event can have a maximum of 25 parameters 100 (GA4 360)
-- Parameter names must be 40 characters or fewer, can only contain alpha-numeric characters and underscores, and must start with an alphabetic character.
+- Parameter names must be 40 characters or fewer, can only contain alpha-numeric characters and underscores, and must start with an alphabetical character.
 - Parameter values must be 100 characters or fewer for standard GA4 properties and 500 characters or fewer for GA4 360 properties
 - User property names must be 24 characters or fewer.
 - User property values must be 36 characters or fewer